Featured Piano Score

 A haunting and easy-to-prepare piano medley of hymn tunes JEFFERSON and VENI EMMANUEL.

 One of our oldest, still active hymns, O Come, O Come, Emmanuel, comes from a seven verse poem dating back to the 8th century.
 The poem created the reverse acrostic “ero cras” (I shall be with you tomorrow) – particularly appropriate for Advent.
 In the 13th century, five of the seven verses of the poem appeared as a metrically sung version (as opposed to the original chanted version) and, in 1851, John Mason Neale, an Anglican priest and hymnwriter, translated the verses into English.

-Over the years, changes to O Come, O Come, Emmanuel’s text occurred gradually and there are many variations but, unlike some hymns, there are no significant disputes about a “correct” text to use.
-One common and consistent change to the original poem, though, is the use of an added refrain: “Rejoice, Rejoice, Emmanuel shall come to you, O Israel”.
+Over the years, changes to O Come, O Come, Emmanuel’s text grew gradually and there are many variations.
+But there is one consistent change to the original poem: the added refrain “Rejoice, Rejoice, Emmanuel shall come to you, O Israel”.

-O Come, O Come, Emmanuel nearly always uses the tune Veni Emmanuel thanks to Thomas Helmore (1811-1890), an Anglican priest, choirmaster, and author/editor of hymns and carols.
-During a time of renewed interest in plainchant, Helmore matched the text with music originally from a Requiem Mass in a 15th century French Franciscan processional and published the hymn in Part II of his The Hymnal Noted (1854).
+O Come, O Come, Emmanuel commonly uses the tune VENI EMMANUEL thanks to Thomas Helmore (1811-1890), an Anglican priest, choirmaster, and author/editor of hymns and carols.
+During a time of renewed interest in plainchant, Helmore matched the text with music from a Requiem Mass in a 15th century French Franciscan processional and published the hymn in Part II of his The Hymnal Noted (1854).

 All peoples in one heart and mind;